Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Awe**: Your spells deal additional damage equal to the mana spent to cast that spell.

-**Lifeline**: Whenever you would take damage that would down you, before that you gain temporary hit points equal to half your maximum mana.
+**Lifeline**: Whenever you take damage that would reduce your hit points to zero, you first gain temporary hit points equal to half your maximum mana.
 Once this effect is used, it cannot be used again until you finish a long rest.

 _You have +1 to spell attack rolls and +1 to your spell save DC when attuned to this item_